Radiant Security provided security services for nightclubs and other commercial venues throughout Auckland.

 The result of our efforts was as follows

 - Our client’s debt was paid in full

-- The employees and security contractors of Placeholder Security received payment in respect of outstanding wages owed at the date of receivership
+- The employees and security contractors of Radiant Security received payment in respect of outstanding wages owed at the date of receivership

-- The customers of Placeholder Security experienced minimal disruption to their businesses and operations as the receiver was able to maintain security coverage to a satisfactory level.
+- The customers of Radiant Security experienced minimal disruption to their businesses and operations as the receiver was able to maintain security coverage to a satisfactory level.